 If we had to list all of the amazing movies Jim Carrey has been in since his days on TV, we would probably be here all day.
 From Ace Ventura: Pet Detective and Dumb and Dumber to Eternal Sunshine of the Spotless Mind and I Love You, Phillip Morris, Jim has achieved big-screen success with both comedic and dramatic roles.
 Before he made it in film, though, he brought his insane physical comedy skills to In Living Color in the '90s.
 He had a handful of memorable recurring characters, but Fire Marshall Bill (seen here in this YouTube clip) is arguably the most hilarious.

 It's so hard not to think of Robin Williams as Mrs. Doubtfire, isn't it?
-Before the comedian starred as the infamous nanny in drag or in any other films like Good Will Hunting, Aladdin, and Jumanji, he charmed audiences as a quirky alien named Mork on the sitcom Mork & Mindy in the early '80s.
+Before the late comedian starred as the infamous nanny in drag or in any other films like Good Will Hunting, Aladdin, and Jumanji, he charmed audiences as a quirky alien named Mork on the sitcom Mork & Mindy in the early '80s.
 Robin made a triumphant return to the small screen in 2013 opposite Sarah Michelle Gellar on the CBS series The Crazy Ones.

 Two years before she landed the lead role in The Princess Diaries, Anne Hathaway starred as moody teenager Meghan Green in the Fox family drama Get Real.
 The rest, as they say, is history — Anne went on to star in movies like The Devil Wears Prada and Rachel Getting Married and took home in Oscar in 2013 for her performance in Lés Miserables.
 Randomly, Anne's onscreen younger brother on Get Real was played by Jesse Eisenberg, who built his own successful film career.